When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 If you were to ask me to design an electric scooter for commuting, it would have all the features included in the iEnyrid M4 Pro – decent battery range, powerful motor, clear display, comfortable riding position and good lights.
 Considering the price, it has all the ‘bells and whistles’ and would be the perfect option for those with a daily round commute of around 20 miles.
 As mentioned above, my test route was on a very muddy surface, and the mudguards did an excellent job of keeping the muck off my clothes.
 The iEnyrid has an IP54 waterproof rating, making it fine to ride in the rain, but it shouldn’t be ridden through deep puddles.

 Overall, the iEnyrid M4 Pro S+ is a great e-scooter for the price.
-Its feature-packed design, powerful motor, big battery, and general build quality, all make it a strong contender for best e-scooter in its price bracket.
+Its feature-packed design, powerful motor, big battery, and general build quality, all make it a strong contender for the best e-scooter in its price bracket.
+In addition, it has a 120 kg weight limit, making it a suitable e-scooter for the heavier rider.

 Available from Geekbuying.com (UK / US / EU Stock) Use Discount Code: NNNIENM4P

 ⚠️Please remember, electric scooters can only be currently used on private land in the UK, hence the farm track test ride.
-I see lots of people riding e-scooters, but the Police can confiscate them and give you points / fine.
-Eventually they will be legal to ride, but the Government seem to be dragging their heels when it comes to legislation.
+I see lots of people riding e-scooters, but the Police can confiscate them and give you points/fines.
+Eventually, they will be legal to ride, but the Government seem to be dragging their heels when it comes to legislation.